Awards

 BCRMTA Richmond Branch Highest-Mark Medal Information

-Richmond Branch Medal Awards are awarded in the disciplines of piano, strings/guitar, woodwinds, voice and pedagogy for the highest mark in each level of the Royal Conservatory of Music exams.
+Richmond Branch Medal Awards are awarded in the disciplines of piano, strings/guitar, woodwinds, voice, and pedagogy for the highest mark in each level of the Royal Conservatory of Music exams.
 The application can only be submitted by the teachers of the BCRMTA Richmond branch.
-Application form for entries submissions are accepted based on the following criteria:
+Application forms for entries submissions are accepted based on the following criteria:

 • The student receives a minimum mark of 80 on the exam (except for the Level 10 Split Exam, where the minimum total mark of 85 must be attained), and has been studying with the teacher at the time of the student’s exam.